matkonnerth/opcuatesttool/README.md

 * vector<Variant> call(NodeId objectId, NodeId methodId, vector<Variant> inputArguments)
 * wait: pauses the job execution for N milliseconds
 * connect/disconnect: connects or disconnects from server
+* EXPERIMENTAL loadNodeset: imports a nodeset (from scripts folder) and loads the datatypes
+* EXPERIMENTAL VariantFromJson: creates a Variant from json string, needs the datatype loaded from nodeset

 Todo - NOT IMPLEMENTED:
 * readAttribute??